Zillode/OSCeleton-KinectSDK2/README.md

 The messages will have the following format:

     Address pattern: "/osceleton2/face_rotation"
-    Type tag: "iiffffd"
+    Type tag: "iifffd"
     i: The ID of the sensor
     i: The ID of the user
     f: pitch of the head [-90, 90]
-    f: pitch of the yaw [-90, 90]
+    f: yaw of the head [-90, 90]
-    f: pitch of the roll [-90, 90]
+    f: roll of the head [-90, 90]
-	d: timestamp in milliseconds since launch
+	d: timestamp in milliseconds since Unix epoch

 Further information about the FaceRotation properties can be found [here](https://msdn.microsoft.com/en-us/library/microsoft.kinect.face.faceframeresult.facerotationquaternion.aspx)